-(iii) The Company has certain board approved ongoing capital projects which are delayed from the approved timeline for completion.
-The Key reasons for delay include impact of the COVID-19 pandemic, finalization of vendors, site related technical issues, etc. The Company has adequate controls for monitoring the status of capital projects on a periodic basis, such as management review at different levels and reporting to the Board.
+(iii) The Company has certain ongoing capital projects which are delayed from the board approved timeline for completion.
+The key reasons for delay include delay in finalization of vendors, site related technical issues, construction delays, multiple changes in technical specifications based on change in scope etc. The Company has adequate controls for monitoring the status of capital projects on a periodic basis, such as management review at different levels and reporting to the Board.
+The company does not have any projects being temporarily suspended.